 We are now ready to state and prove the main theorem of the paper, that gives a sufficient condition for operational c-equivalence.
-The proof for Theorem 2 can be found in the appendix.

 Theorem 2.
 Let c be a CHR symbol defined in two confluent and terminating CHR programs P_1 and P_2 .
 Then the following holds: P_1 and P_2 are operationally c-equivalent if all c-critical states are P_1 , P_2 -joinable.